American violist Laura Krentzman is known for her work as a chamber musician, orchestral musician, and new music advocate.

 Laura has performed as a soloist with the Hartford Symphony Orchestra, the University of North Texas Collegium Musicum, the Carnegie Mellon Contemporary Music Ensemble and the Hartford Independent Chamber Orchestra where she also served as principal viola for three years.

 Laura is also an active proponent of new music.
-Since 2005, Laura has premiered and recorded numerous works by composers Alla Elana Cohen, Elizabeth Austin, David Macbride, Robert Carl, Önder Özkoç as well as works by her husband, Erberk Eryılmaz.
+Laura has premiered and recorded numerous works by composers Arthur Gottschalk, Alla Elana Cohen, Elizabeth Austin, Reza Vali, David Macbride, Robert Carl, and Önder Özkoç as well as works by her husband, Erberk Eryılmaz.